Music families play music gamesĀ

 About Louis van Coppenhagen

 She suggested a game of 'memory', turning the cards over and matching pairs of notes.
-While Louis argued that none of the notes were repeated so there were no pairs, Louis' daughter pointed out that the note name is repeated 4 times across 4 octaves on the Treble and Bass clef.
-A fun game of memory followed.Ā
+Louis argued that none of the notes are repeated so there were no pairs, while she pointed out that the note name is repeated 4 times across 4 octaves on the Treble and Bass clef.
+A fun game of memory followed, and Louis was forming the seed of an idea...Ā 4 octaves...
+12 note cards for each octave... rest cards... and the idea of Music Playing Cards came alive!Ā

 Louis van Coppenhagen was born into a musical family.
 His four older brothers and sisters also learned to play instruments, and his father Lin van Coppenhagen has played in bands his whole life.
 Louis childhood home had a 'music room' full of instruments, drums, PA system and a recording desk setup.Ā Soundproofing was courtesy of carpet hung on the walls and egg cartons glued to the ceiling.
 Jams and band practice sessions were usually at Louis' house.Ā